BengRhui/UMH25_Team_Error_404/README.md

 ## Assumptions
 For this project, our team has outlined a few assumptions to offer clarify on minor details:

-- It is assumed that there is no entry-error from the datasets obtained.
+- It is assumed that the datasets obtained do not contain any entry errors (e.g. incorrect values or outliers).
 All data accurately reflects the actual market movement at their respective timestamps.

 - It is assumed that the risk-free rate used in the calculation of the Sharpe ratio is 0% (with reference to `InvestmentAsleep8365` from [Reddit](https://www.reddit.com/r/quant/comments/1fvbhle/what_risk_free_rate_should_i_use_to_calculate/)).